Tecuane/Corral/README.md

 Roughly similar to the basics of [CanCanCan](https://github.com/cancancommunity/cancancan) for Rails.

-The library code is messy and brittle.
-Check the test for example usage.

 ## Overview

 Corral operates around the concept of subjects and objects.
 A subject is an entity that may perform an action, an an object is an entity that may have an action performed upon it.